artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

 #### Dev environment:

+Keep your eye out for ways to improve our documentation -- including in this repo!
+A code change is great, but improving documentation (in _whatever_ little way) with your fresh set of eyes helps us help the next person onboarding.
+We emphatically do not underestimate it, this is _real_ work!

 _Remember to review *all* setup scripts before executing them :)_

 - [ ] Get invited to the Artsy Github org _Ask your mentor or another engineer for help, or log into github using